Citing Sources: Chicago Notes/Bibliography Style

 PLEASE MIND YOUR INDENTS!

-Your FOOTNOTES should use first-line indents, which means: The first line of the citation is indented, and any lines after the first start against the right margin.
+Your FOOTNOTES should use first-line indents, which means: The first line of the citation is indented, and any lines after the first start against the left margin.
 If you use the Footnote functions in Microsoft Word or a similar word-processing program, this first-line indent will often be automatic.

 Your BIBLIOGRAPHY, on the other hand, should use hanging indents, which means: If a citation requires more than one line, all lines after the first should be indented.